The B2B and Consumer promotions definitive guide

 - · Try & Buy: You need to develop the binding document to set how many days companies have to try the product before they purchase.

 - · Determine who will obtain the incentive: It is necessary to determine if the incentive will be provided to the organisation or the organisation’s employees.
 Mainly, you need to think about this with small companies.

 - · B2C promotions work differently in each European country.
 For example, for promotions running in Italy, check this post where we explain the key legal procedures.

 - · Raffles: Raffles work in the same way as lotteries, so, where allowed, you’ll have to pay taxes.
 For example, in Spain, you must pay depending on the incentive total value., ranging from 11% to 12%.

-4. The process of creating a promotion
+4. The process of creating B2B and consumer promotions

 In order to launch a promotional campaign, it requires a number of steps.
 When planning and developing a promotion, you must make sure that your promotional message fits your target audience’s needs and goals.
 On the other hand, users must understand what you’re communicating.
 Finally, thanks to your communication and the offer’s attractiveness, your target audience buys your promoted product or service.

 Having said this, let’s see which activities you need to do to build and launch an effective campaign:

 Any marketing campaign begins with a specific goal, so, it’s essential to determine yours.
 For example, sales promotions can be focused on a new product launching, to boost sales with current customers, or to increase brand’s awareness.

 After developing your goals, you will be able to choose the promotion type that best fits them.